Legionn-cs50/AetherLock/README.md

 ## Security Measures

 AetherLock takes security seriously.
-Here’s how we protect your data:
+Here’s how it protect your data:

 ### End-to-End Encryption
 - Your stored passwords are **encrypted** using your **master password**, ensuring that only you can access them.